Earth bonding upgrades in Essex

-Delta T Renewables your electrical contractor in Essex.
+Delta T Electrical your electrical contractor in Essex.

-Delta T Renewables are able to carry out earth bonding upgrades in Essex and the surrounding areas.
+Delta T Electrical are able to carry out earth bonding upgrades in Essex and the surrounding areas.

 Our team of fully qualified NICEIC registered Electricians, who are Part “P” certified work quickly and efficiently thereby minimizing the disruption to you and your premises.

 All of our local electricians hold both City and Guilds 2381/2382 and 2391 electrical qualifications and are fully experienced in the inspection and testing of commercial, industrial and residential premises and can advise you of any earth bonding upgrades necessary to keep you within the current regulations.

 There are two types of bonding, Main Bonding and Supplementary Bonding.

 Most properties built before 1991 generally have the bonding wired in 6mm or 4mm cable this is no longer compliant with the BS 7671 – Requirements for Electrical Installations IET 17th Edition Wiring Regulations if you would like your earthing system checked or earthing system upgraded please call our help desk or use the contact form to book an appointment.

 The nature of this work means that the electrician Essex based Delta T Electrical sends to carry out these works will have to conduct a series of electrical tests in order to be able to issue an NICEIC certificate for all of the earth bonding upgrades to demonstrate compliance with the 17th Edition Regulations.

 What is Main Protective Bonding?